Brandýsek: Administrative division

+Etymology

+The initial name of Brandýsek was Brandýs, but because the settlement was smaller than other places called Brandýs in the country, the name was changed to the diminutive form in the 19th century.
+According to one theory, the name Brandýs was derived from branný hrad (meaning 'defensive castle').
+According to another theory, the name was derived from the personal name Brant.

 Geography

 Brandýsek is located about 6 km northeast of Kladno and 17 km northwest of Prague.
 It lies in an agricultural landscape in the Prague Plateau.

 History

 The first trustworthy written mention of Brandýsek is from 1345, although there is also a mention in Wenceslaus Hajek's chronicle relating to the year 976.
 Olšany was first mentioned in 1316.

 Transport

-The D7 motorway from Prague to Chomutov passes through the municipality.
+The D7 motorway from Prague to Chomutov runs through the municipality.

 Brandýsek is located on the railway line Kladno–Kralupy nad Vltavou.

 Sights

-Brandýsek is poor in monuments.
-The only cultural monument is the mining tower in the former Michal coal mine from the second half of the 19th century.
+The only cultural monument in the municipality is the mining tower in the former Michal coal mine from the second half of the 19th century.